Videos – WPF Visual Studio

 .NET WPF HMI

-The product includes the Windows Services to read and write OPC Items and Tag Parameters and process data to unlimited local and remote applications developed with the OPC Controls components.
+The product includes the Windows Services to read and write OAS Tag Parameters and process data to unlimited local and remote applications developed with the OPCWPFDashboard components.

-Applications developed with OAS WPF HMI .NET can run locally and remotely.
+Applications developed with OAS WPF HMI .NET can run locally and remotely when the OAS Engine(s) have networking enabled within the server’s license.